jmsrf/Robot-Framework/README.md

 # Robot-Framework
 This repository contains my Robot Framework-projects.
-Some are demos based on courses and some are my own projects for example VR.
-Both are great and fun ways to learn about automating with Robot!

 ## Requirements/possible installations for running robot-files: ##
 - Python.
 2.7.15 is a good version if Python is not already installed.
 Run python --version on command line to check installation.